opalmer/pywincffi/README.rst

 Vagrant
 ~~~~~~~

-The continuous integration service above negate most of the need to setup
+The continuous integration services above negate most of the need to setup
-your local workstation to handle development for pywincffi even if you're not
+your local workstation to handle development for pywincffi, even if you're not
 running Windows.
-In some cases however, such as when working on large
+In some cases however it can be faster or easiear to work
-changes, it can be faster to test locally.
+on your local machine.

 If you're not running Windows or you don't have the tools necessary to
 develop pywincffi on your machine you can use